NVIDIA/NeMo-Guardrails/docs/user_guide/advanced/prompt-customization.md

 ...
 ```

-You can have as many different modes as you like for a given task and model, as long as the `mode` key inside the prompt configuration matches the `prompting_mode` key in the top-level task configuration, thus enabling an easy setup fopr prompt engineering experiments.
+You can have as many different modes as you like for a given task and model, as long as the `mode` key inside the prompt configuration matches the `prompting_mode` key in the top-level task configuration, thus enabling an easy setup for prompt engineering experiments.

+Note that if you specify a custom `prompting_mode` but no prompt definition with the same custom `mode` is defined, then, the `standard` prompt template for that task is used.

 ### Prompt Templates